-A student who plans to do work for credit in a summer session must submit in advance a petition approved by his adviser and filed in the Dean's office prior to June 1; such petitions will be considered and acted upon in accordance with their merits.
 Credit for work done in summer sessions at Cornell and elsewhere may be granted to the extent of thirty hours.
 To secure credit for work done elsewhere, a student must be in good standing.
-Any student who undertakes summer session work without prior approval of his adviser and the departments concerned does so without any assurance that he will receive academic credit.
+Any student who undertakes summer session work without prior approval of his adviser, the departments concerned, and the Dean does so without any assurance that he will receive academic credit.